Ninja Van’s public advisory on parcel delivery scams

 Why is Ninja Van still accepting COD?

-To provide our consumers with greater convenience, we have opted to continue allowing COD as an option for recipients who prefer to pay when their parcel is delivered to them.
+It remains an option for recipients who prefer to pay when their parcel is delivered to them.

 Can recipients open COD parcels before making payment?